Chemical weapon proliferation: United States

 The United States has used multiple types of chemical weapons both in war and in testing.
 For example, testing of how various chemical weapons will disperse in different climates and delivery systems during Operation LAC.
 Police forces use CS against violent protests domestically, while use and deployment is banned in military use.
 The United States possessed a stockpile of chemical weapons since World War I. It banned the production or transport of chemical weapons in 1969.
 The U.S. began chemical weapons disposal and destruction in the 1960s, first by deep-sea burial; by the 1970s, incineration was the primary disposal method used.
 The use of chemical weapons was officially renounced in 1991, and the U.S. signed the Chemical Weapons Convention in 1993.
 As of July 7, 2023, the remaining stockpiles of sulfur mustard were announced to be destroyed.

 The United States has completed destruction of the chemical weapons stockpile it declared in 1997, guided by RCRA regulations.
 As of 2023 complete destruction and deactivation was achieved on July 7, 2023.

-The U.S. policy on the use of chemical weapons is to reserve the right to retaliate.
-First use, or preemptive use, is a violation of stated policy.
-Only the president of the United States can authorize the first retaliatory use.

 Official policy now reflects the likelihood of chemical weapons being used as a terrorist weapon.